Plague of Athens: Aftermath

-The plague was an unforeseen event that resulted in one of the largest recorded loss of life in ancient Greece as well as a breakdown of Athenian society.
+The plague was an unforeseen event that resulted in one of the largest recorded losses of life in ancient Greece as well as a breakdown of Athenian society.
 The epidemic caused the death of an estimated 25% of Athens, which at the time ranged from 250,000 to 300,000.
 Thucydides says that it took 15 years for the Athenian population to recover.
 The plague also contributed to Athens' overall loss of power and need to expand.

 Thucydides says that the balance of power between citizens had changed due to many of the rich dying and their fortunes being inherited by remaining relatives of the lower classes.
 Thucydides, being a wealthy citizen, does not document much about the effects on lower classes.

 It is speculated that the ratio of metics to citizens changed (in 450, metics were probably between a fifth and a half of the Athenian population).
 The Plague may have made the legal and social position of metics more precarious, though this trend was obvious before the Plague, in the 490s and 480s, as a reaction to the refugees of the Persian war.
 The Citizenship Law of Pericles, passed before the Plague in 451/450, stated that only those born to two Athenian parents could be considered an Athenian citizen; it was re-enacted in 402, the year after the war ended, well after the Plague.
 The reduction in citizen population reduced both their number of potential soldiers and amount of political power Athens could wield.
 Many of the remaining Athenians were found to be metics who had forged their documentation or had bribed officials to hide their original status.
 A number of these people were reduced to slaves once they were caught.

 The plague dealt massive damage to Athens two years into the Peloponnesian War, from which it never recovered.
 Their political strength had weakened, and morale among their armies and citizens had fallen significantly.
 Athens would then go on to be defeated by Sparta and fall from being a major power in Ancient Greece.

 Pericles, a leading Athenian statesman, is said by Plutarch (writing over four centuries later) to have died in the 429 plague; Thucydides (a contemporary and strong supporter of Pericles) does not mention this death.